FishEye has a powerful search engine that allows you to find changesets, committers and files. There are two methods for searching in FishEye:

 Filter your results to diffs (lines added/removed) that match the search criteria.

-Filter your results to files that have content that match the search criteria.
+Filter your results to files that have content that match the search criteria, see details below.

 Filter your results to committers that match the search criteria.